ayush-bhavsar/qa-checklist/README.md

 - Firefox 88+
 - Safari 14+
 - Edge 90+
-- Mobile browsers (iOS Safari, Chrome Mobile)
+- Mobile Safari and Chrome on modern iOS and Android

 ---